History of Noam Chomsky in Timeline

 Loading Video...

-In early 2016, President Recep Tayyip Erdoğan of Turkey publicly rebuked Chomsky after he signed an open letter condemning Erdoğan for his anti-Kurdish repression and double standards on terrorism.
-Chomsky accused Erdoğan of hypocrisy for supporting al-Qaeda's Syrian affiliate.
+In early 2016, President Recep Tayyip Erdoğan of Turkey publicly rebuked Chomsky after he signed an open letter condemning Erdoğan for anti-Kurdish repression and double standards on terrorism.
+Chomsky accused Erdoğan of hypocrisy, noting his support for al-Qaeda's Syrian affiliate.

 In June 2023, Chomsky moved to Brazil full-time after suffering a stroke.

-In 2023, Chomsky suffered a massive stroke and was flown to a hospital in São Paulo, Brazil, to recuperate.
-He can no longer walk or communicate, making his return to public life improbable, but he continues to follow current events.
+In 2023, Chomsky suffered a massive stroke and was taken to a hospital in São Paulo, Brazil, for recovery.
+He lost the ability to walk or communicate, casting doubt on his return to public life, though he continued to follow current events.

 June 2024: Discharge from Hospital